 ●Soft platform treadmill

 Ice and elevation — Ice is useful for the control of pain and swelling.
-It can be applied to the knee for 15 to 20 minutes as often as every 2 to 4 hours, particularly after physical activity.
+It can be applied to the knee for 15 to 20 minutes as often as every two to four hours, particularly after physical activity.
 A bag of ice, frozen vegetables, or a frozen towel work well.
 The swollen knee should be elevated above the level of the heart while icing.

-Pain relief — If needed, a non-prescription pain medication such as acetaminophen (Tylenol®), ibuprofen (eg, Advil®, Motrin®) or naproxen (eg, Aleve®) can be taken.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
-No more than 4000 mg of acetaminophen is recommended per day.
+Pain relief — If needed, a non-prescription pain medication such as acetaminophen (Tylenol), ibuprofen (eg, Advil, Motrin) or naproxen (eg, Aleve) can be taken (see "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)").
+No more than 3000 mg of acetaminophen is recommended per day.
 Anyone with liver disease or who drinks alcohol regularly should speak with his or her healthcare provider before taking acetaminophen.
 Individuals with a history of heart attack, stomach/intestinal bleeding, or kidney disease should speak with their health care provider before taking ibuprofen, naproxen, or other nonsteroidal antiinflammatory drugs (NSAIDs).
 Individuals taking more than one medicine to lower blood pressure should also be cautious about taking NSAIDs.